openmas-ai/openmas/src/simple_mas/communication/README.md

 ### Message Channel Protocol (MCP)

 The Message Channel Protocol implementation (`mcp/`) provides high-performance in-memory communication for agents running in the same process.
-It's optimized for low-latency, high-throughput communication.
+It's optimized for low-latency, high-throughput communication between LLM-based agents.

 For details, see the [MCP Documentation](../../docs/communication.md#message-channel-protocol-mcp).

+## Best Practices for Plugin Developers

+1. **Clear Documentation**: Document your communicator's configuration options, constraints, and use cases.
+2. **Comprehensive Testing**: Thoroughly test your communicator in isolation and integrated with SimpleMas.
+3. **Error Handling**: Implement proper error handling and provide clear error messages.
+4. **Resource Management**: Ensure proper cleanup in the `stop()` method to prevent resource leaks.
+5. **Configuration**: Design your communicator to accept configuration options through `communicator_options`.
+6. **Compatibility**: Only advertise compatibility with SimpleMas versions you've tested against.

 ## For Developers